 1) You are assuming she actually wants to hear from you, let alone misses hearing from you.
 Remember this is someone who didn’t want you contacting her and even threatened to call the authorities.

-2) You are assuming she’s spending a good amount of time thinking of you and “the good memories”.
-Let’s even for a remote second say she remembers the good times you had together, what makes you think she wants them back?
+2) You are assuming she’s thinking of you and “the good memories”.
+But let’s even for a remote second say she remembers the good times you had together, what makes you think she wants them back?
 She may have decided she can do better, have better?

 3) You are assuming her life is on “stand still” and she’s not having other similar or better experiences without you.
 Life goes on (even without you).